activesphere/video-annotations/README.md

 #### Save Notes to Dropbox (WIP)

 Open `localhost:<port>`, get redirected to `/dropbox_oauth` (or just open that directly).
 Enter access token for Dropbox.
-Now you can use the saveToDropbox shortcut (ctrl+shift+s) to save the note to dropbox.
-See `userConfig.js` for dropbox related configuration.
+Now notes will be saved to dropbox (as well as localstorage).

 If you don't authorize with Dropbox via the `/dropbox_oauth` screen, commnds for saving to dropbox and loading new notes from dropbox are silently ignored.

 TODO: Delete notes from dropbox.

+#### Capture image

+Install the frame_capture_extension.
+You have to activate the extension (click on its icon) to inject the script into the page.
+Then while editing press the captureFrame shortcut to insert current video frame into the editor.